 - The Account field

-After all costs have been assigned, you can Save settings for future accounting exports.
+After all costs have been assigned, you can click Save Settings, to keep these settings for future accounting exports.

 Click Export File.